|Status : Published||Published On : Sep, 2021||Report Code : VRHC1203||Industry : Healthcare||Available Format :||Page : 145|

 On the basis of the end user, the market is subdivided into academic institutes, hospitals, military organizations, and others.
 Intensifying alertness concerning patient safety, mounting emphasis on reducing medical errors, and the escalating number of medical school enrollees are the factors growing the demand of healthcare/medical simulation in academic institutes.
 Among all end users, the academic institutes accounted for the largest share in the healthcare/medical simulation market.

-The advantages of simulation over conventional learning, increasing need for minimally invasive treatments, mounting healthcare expenditure and increasing emphasis on patient safety are the primary growth drivers for healthcare simulation market.
-The demand for the minimally invasive procedure is increasing in order to overcome the complications of conventional surgery such as fatigue, blood clots, infection, postoperative pain, and muscle atrophy.
+The advantages of simulation over conventional learning, increasing need for minimally invasive treatments, mounting healthcare expenditure and increasing emphasis on patient safety are the primary growth drivers for the healthcare simulation market.
+The demand for minimally invasive procedures is increasing in order to overcome the complications of conventional surgery such as fatigue, blood clots, infection, postoperative pain, and muscle atrophy.

 Moreover, the swiftly progressing medical simulation market provides medical students, nurses, doctors, and other healthcare professionals with numerous simulation products and services with the imitation of reality allowing examination of promising changes, experiencing situations.
 The initiation of simulation in healthcare has drastically decreased the amount of deaths owing to insecure care.
 In addition, the performance of clinicians has enhanced with the usage of simulation techniques.